Assur: Threats to Assur

-The site was put on UNESCO's List of World Heritage in danger in 2003, at which time the site was threatened by a looming large-scale dam project that would have submerged the ancient archaeological site.
+The site was put on UNESCO's List of World Heritage in Danger in 2003, at which time the site was threatened by a looming large-scale dam project that would have submerged the ancient archaeological site.
 The dam project was put on hold shortly after the 2003 invasion of Iraq.

 The territory around the ancient site was occupied by the Islamic State of Iraq and the Levant (ISIL) in 2015.
 Since ISIL had destroyed a number of ancient historical sites, including the cities of Hatra, Khorsabad, and Nimrud, fears rose that Assur would be destroyed too.
-According to some sources, the citadel of Assur was destroyed or badly damaged in May 2015 by members of IS using improvised explosive devices.
+According to some sources, the citadel of Assur was destroyed or badly damaged in May 2015 by members of ISIL using improvised explosive devices.
 An AP report from December 2016 after the Iraqi forces had retaken the area, said that the militants tried to destroy the city's grand entrance arches, but they remained standing and a local historian described the damage as "minor".

-As of February 2017, the group no longer controls the site; however, it is not secure enough for archaeological experts to evaluate.
+As of February 2023, a German archaeological team from Munich has resumed work at Assur.
+The work is focusing on the New City.